| Title: | Multi-Reader Multi-Case Analysis of Binary Diagnostic Tests |

 CLR_LRT_spe |

-Likelihood ratio test from the conditional logistic regression results for specificity. |
+Likelihood ratio test results from the conditional logistic regression for specificity. |

 CLR_Score_spe |

-Score test from the conditional logistic regression results for specificity. |
+Score test results from the conditional logistic regression for specificity. |

 CLR_Wald_spe |

-Wald test from the conditional logistic regression results for specificity. |
+Wald test results from the conditional logistic regression for specificity. |

 Q_MN_spe |